 An intervention creates a dramatic turning point in the addict’s life.
 With the help of an intervention specialist, family members face the addict with the truth about their substance abuse.
 Expressing their emotions openly, family members seek to convince the addict to get help.
 Before the intervention date, an intervention specialist will help prepare a family for what to expect, what to say, what not to say, and how to move forward.
 An available recovery facility must be designated to ensure the addict can begin treatment immediately.
 Depending on the severity of the addiction, an intensive outpatient program may also be selected.
 A family physician and an interventionist can both be helpful in recommending Orange County IOP programs.

-Working through Recovery
+Working Through Recovery

 As the addict receives treatment, the work is not over for the family.
-Though the hope of recovery is on the horizon, the consequence of addiction may have already caused damage to family.
-Unresolved anger, resentment and grief may still exist among family members.
+Though the hope of recovery is on the horizon, the consequence of addiction may have already caused damage to the family.
+Unresolved anger, resentment, and grief may still exist among family members.
 The trauma of managing an addict in the home may have turned some family members to their own self-medication.
 For this reason, Orange County IOP programs will also offer family therapy services.
 While helping the addict, they can also help the family that supports them.

 The Value of Family Therapy

 Understanding and compassion are the goals of family therapy sessions.
-Every meeting serves both to help a family who are themselves recovering from the experience of an addicted person in their lives and cultivate a positive home life for the addict to prevent relapse.
+Every meeting serves both to help a family who are themselves recovering from the experience of an addicted person in their lives and cultivates a positive home life for the addict to prevent relapse.
 Family therapists may use several methods to help reach these goals successfully.

 Finding Forgiveness Through Therapy